 Drawings created for the final two books in the series by illustrators, Dirk and Dick Martin are similarly believed lost.

 Reilly and Lee, the publisher of the Oz series, retained ownership of all original illustrations.
 Poorly stored and nominally valued, the original artwork was subject to various building moves, harsh weather conditions, theft, and purging of company files.

-Launched in 2018 by Brady Schwind, a celebrated writer and Oz enthusiast, The Lost Art of Oz is the first attempt to trace and definitively catalogue the surviving original art from the classic Oz series.
+Launched in 2018 by Brady Schwind, a celebrated writer and Oz enthusiast, The Lost Art of Oz is the first program attempting to trace and definitively catalogue the surviving original art from the classic Oz book series.

 Image above: John R. Neill's original pencil sketches on Ruth Plumly Thompson's manuscript of Speedy in Oz (1934).
 Book, Arts and Special Collections, San Francisco Public Library.